yorktips/flexSdk/gendoc/source/example.rst

 You can return the value of an object based on any of the variables within that object.
 For example you can query an ARP entry via an IPv4 Address.

-The example below will show how to grab a specific ARP entry based on IP address.
+The example below will show how to grab a specific ARP entry by IP address.

 **COMMAND:**